 The Government considers that the reforms would lead to savings of about £1.1bn and expects this to be passed on to motorists, resulting in an average saving per motor insurance premium of £35.
 Opponents of the Government’s proposals dispute the figures and consider it unfair that the reforms would reduce the compensation payable to genuine claimants, and leave victims to conduct claims without legal advice.

-The Civil Liability Bill [HL] contains part of a package of measures intended to introduce the Government’s proposed reforms.
-This briefing paper deals only with Part 1 of the Bill which would:
+The Bill contains part of a package of measures intended to introduce the Government’s proposed reforms.
+Part 1 of the Bill would:

 As part of its package of reforms, the Government intends to raise the small claims track limit from £1,000 to £5,000 for road traffic accident-related personal injury claims, and to £2,000 for other personal injury claims.
-This would bring many more claims within a regime where legal costs are not usually awarded to the successful party.
+This would bring many more claims, including whiplash claims, within a regime where legal costs are not usually awarded to the successful party, meaning that many more claimants would probably conduct their claim without legal representation.
 This proposal does not form part of the Bill and would be achieved by secondary legislation (effecting a change to the Civil Procedure Rules).
 Further information is provided in another Library briefing paper: Small claims for personal injuries including whiplash.